Why Fourier Belongs in Hilbert Space

 Parseval identity

-in Hilbert spaces, and the convergence of partial sums in \(L^2\) — invoked but not proved
+in Hilbert spaces.
+The convergence of partial sums in \(L^2\), invoked but not proved in the

-in the Fourier-series page — becomes the expansion statement of that same theorem.
+Fourier-series page, becomes the expansion statement of that same theorem.

 Strategy: from orthogonality to a basis

-The decisive characterization of orthonormal bases in Hilbert spaces, equivalent to the
+One characterization of orthonormal bases in Hilbert spaces is decisive here, and it is equivalent

-For the trigonometric system, this strategy translates into the following concrete claim: if
+For the trigonometric system, this strategy translates into a concrete claim.
+If

 Trigonometric approximation via the Fejér kernel

 For the approximation step we use the classical Fejér kernel construction.
-For a continuous
+We work in the

-inner products \(\langle f, e_n \rangle\) will be reinstated at the end of this section):
+inner products \(\langle f, e_n \rangle\) will be reinstated at the end of this section.
+For a

 \[